Ko Pha-ngan: Environmental issues

-The Thai government, the local government as well as local non profit organisations such as EcoThailand Foundation or Trash Hero, local businesses such as the Sea Flower Bungalows, Sarikantang Resort but mainly locals both Thai citizens and foreigner's expatriates work for many years to continue the preservation, cleaning and restoration of the Green Island of Koh Phangan which is unique in the Gulf of Thailand.
+The Thai government, the local government, local nonprofit organizations such as EcoThailand Foundation and Trash Hero, local businesses such as the Sea Flower Bungalows, Sarikantang Resort, and locals, both Thai citizens and expatriates, have worked for years to preserve, clean, and restore Koh Phangan, which is unique in the Gulf of Thailand.

-On May 2014, The Office of Natural Resources and Environmental Policy and Planning (Onep) has declared Koh Samui, Koh Tao and Koh Phangan districts in Surat Thani province part of an environmentally-protected zone after nine years of efforts to regulate commercial development on the islands.

-The Onep declaration, which came into force on May 30, means all commercial activities on Koh Samui, Koh Tao, Koh Phangan and 39 other islands in those districts will be restricted to preserve the environment, said Onep deputy secretary-general Noppadol Thiyajai.
-“We hope the declaration will at least help maintain the environment on the islands.
-We understand the measure may not result in significant environmental improvements, but it is better than having nothing,” Mr Noppadol said.
+One deputy secretary-general Noppadol Thiyajai said, "We hope the declaration will at least help maintain the environment on the islands.
+We understand the measure may not result in significant environmental improvements, but it is better than having nothing."

 The TAT has helped the island to be promoted as a Green Island following the strong will of its inhabitants.

-The fauna and flora of the island of Koh Phangan is exceptional, rare pink dolphins are even spotted its waters.
+The fauna and flora of the island of Koh Phangan is exceptional, rare pink dolphins are even spotted in its waters.

 The island is regularly under the spotlights for its remarkable community involving both Thai and Foreigners working more and more together for a sustainable and socially fair tourism benefiting directly the local community.

-Beach cleaning operations have been done for years and are gaining popularity.

-In 2020 the Island standing out with its new social actions during the COVID-19 crisis with food distributions, food banks, free community gardens showing above words that this community is about actions.
-A group of volunteers consisting of islanders and expats formed a group called Forward Phangan to focus on sustainability and improving the image of the island.

-The island is also strongly engaged in organic sustainable farming producing and produces a large amount of organic fruits, vegetables, fertilisers, insect repellents and more.
+The island is also strongly engaged in organic sustainable farming producing and produces a large amount of organic fruits, vegetables, fertilisers and insect repellents.
 The Raitiaviset farm is a perfect example of this success.

-Refill shops are blooming following this philosophy such as Unpacked.

-Mr Pirat Promcharoen says "We'd like to turn the tourism industry into a more sustainable community-oriented affair" illustrating this will of the island inhabitants to turn towards a more high-end quieter and sustainable economy aiming at protecting the landscape, the Nature and most of all the unusual vibe of this famous Phangan hippie trail community.